orenraz/gameOfThrones/README.md

 ## Tasks list
-- run client and server and fix issues until they both works

 ### client
 - when selecting a house from houses page, create house page that will
     - create house page that will display house data